Attempted Murder Charges in Nashville, TN

 We Deliver Seasoned Counsel in Every Stage of Your Case

-We are always willing to take a case to trial to defend our clients' rights.
+Our Nashville attempted murder defense attorneys are always willing to take a case to trial to defend our clients' rights.
 We will never urge you to plead guilty to a crime you did not commit.
 We will adeptly guide you through all phases of your case, including through sentencing and beyond to appeal, if necessary.
+Our team is ready to answer your questions about the sentence for attempted murders.

 “Rob McKinney did an exceptional job!
 Not only did he get the best outcome possible for my case, he had skilled knowledge to answer ...”- Very Satisfied Client